temporalio/samples-go/reqresp/README.md

 In this particular example, we have abstracted both concepts out into a `Requester`.
 This requester can be reused although the sample just shows it used ephemerally as part of the `request` CLI.

+### Explanation of continue-as-new

+Workflows cannot have infinitely-sized history and when the event count grows too large, `ContinueAsNew` can be returned to start a new one atomically.
+However, in order not to lose any data, signals must be drained and any other futures that need to be reacted to must be completed first.
+This means there must be a period where there are no signals to drain and no futures to wait on.
+If signals come in faster than processed or futures wait so long there is no idle period, `ContinueAsNew` will never happen and the history will grow unchecked until the extreme limit is reached at the server causing workflow termination.

+Since this sample is a long-running workflow, once the request count reaches a certain size, we perform a `ContinueAsNew`.
+To not lose any data, we only send this if there are no in-flight signal requests or executing activities.
+An executing activity can mean it is busy retrying.
+Care must be taken designing these systems where they do not receive requests so frequent that they can never have a idle period to return a `ContinueAsNew`.
+Signals are usually fast to receive, so they are less of a problem.
+Waiting on activities (as a response to the request or as a response callback activity) can be a tougher problem.
+Since we rely on the response of the activity, activity must complete including all retries.
+Retry policies of these activities should be set balancing the resiliency needs with the need to have a period of idleness at some point.